 | Meals | Not included |

-| Walking | 1–2 km total.
-Flat terrain.
-Electric rickshaw at Patan. |
+| Walking | 1–2 km total on flat terrain.
+Electric rickshaw available at Patan. |

 Day 3 — Everest Helicopter Flight and Bhaktapur